openmetaversefoundation/libopenmetaverse/README.txt

 ------------

-If you need any help we have a couple of resources, the primary one being the #libomv IRC channel on EFNet.
+If you need any help we have a couple of resources, the primary one being the #libomv-dev IRC channel on EFNet.
 There is also the libomv-dev mailing list at http://groups.google.com/group/libomv-dev and lastly you can use the e-mail contact@openmv.org for any general inquiries (although we prefer developer-related questions to go to IRC or the mailing list).
 You can find us